 PSV have competed in the Dutch league ever since 1914; they were promoted to the First Division in the space of ten years and have always been a top flight team since 1926.
 Professional football was introduced in the in 1955 and shortly afterwards PSV were the first Dutch club to take part in the Coupe Européenne, the predecessor of the current UEFA Champions League.

 PSV have a strong history of success and an impressive list of honours.
 They clinched the Dutch title for the first time in 1929 and won their first title after the introduction of professional football in 1963, following a 5-2 victory against .
-All together they were crowned champions twenty-three times and lifted the KNVB beker nine times.
-Also PSV won the national Super Cup ten times.
+All together they were crowned champions twenty-four times and lifted the KNVB beker eleven times.
+Also PSV won the national Super Cup thirteen times.
 PSV have been competing in European competitions ever since 1974.
 The first highlight was winning the 1978 UEFA Cup, with Willy van der Kuylen having a major impact.
 It was the prelude of a new period of a great many sporting successes.
 The eighties saw PSV´s stars claim yet more silverware: they clinched the Dutch title six times between 1986 and 1992 and the KNVB Beker three times in that period.

 The golden year